planetruby/quickrefs/activerecord-migrations.md

 Type         | Comments
 ------------ | -------------
 timestamps   | adds created_at and updated_at as datetimes.
-references   | adds an appropriately-named _id colum (e.g. brewery becomes brewery_id)
+references   | adds an appropriately-named _id column (e.g. brewery becomes brewery_id)

 **references Options**